-If you believe that your vehicle has a defect that could cause a crash or could cause injury or death, you should immediately inform the National Highway Traffic Safety Administration (NHTSA) in addition to notifying American Honda Motor Co..
-Inc.
+If you believe that your vehicle has a defect that could cause a crash or could cause injury or death, you should immediately inform the National Highway Traffic Safety Administration (NHTSA) in addition to notifying American Honda Motor Co., Inc.

 If NHTSA receives similar complaints, it may open an investigation, and if it finds that a safety defect exists in a group of vehicles, it may order a recall and remedy campaign.
-However, NHTSA cannot become involved in individual problems between you, your dealer, or American Honda Motor Co., inc.
+However, NHTSA cannot become involved in individual problems between you, your dealer, or American Honda Motor Co., Inc.

-To contact NHTSA, you may either call the Auto Safety Hotline toll-free at (800) 424-9393 (or (202) 366-0123 in Washington D.C. area) or write to: NHTSA, U.S. Department of Transportation, Washington, D.C.
+Hotline toll-free at (800) 424-9393 (or (202) 366-0123 in Washington D.C. area), or write to: NHTSA, U.S. Department of Transportation, Washington, D.C.
 20590.
 You can also obtain other information about motor vehicle safety from the Hotline.